 Write Local and Meeting of Minds Zoom

-The Library’s writing workshop, Write Local, meets Friday, April 1, 15, 29, from 10–11:30 AM on Zoom.
+The Library’s writing workshop, Write Local, meets Friday, June 10 and 24, from 10–11:30 AM on Zoom.
 Participants read works in progress, and discussion follows.
 We enjoy talking about writing and sharing ideas.
 All genres and styles are welcome.

-The Library’s discussion group, Meeting of Minds, meets Tuesday, April 26, on Zoom.
+The Library’s discussion group, Meeting of Minds, meets Tuesday, May 31, on Zoom.
 Conversations at Meeting of Minds range.
 We usually do not start with a set topic.
-One of the group starts an idea rolling and we follow it.
+One of the group members starts an idea rolling and we follow it.
 Interesting conversation among friends and neighbors.
 We converse; we don’t argue.

 For a Zoom invitation, to either program contact Adult Services Librarian, John Maruskin, 859−744−5661, ext.
 110; email@example.com.

-Kentucky Career Center Representative, Christie Hoskins, will be at CCPL, Wednesday, April 20, 1–4 PM
+Kentucky Career Center Representative Christie Hoskins will be at CCPL Wednesday, June 15, 1–4 PM

 Christie can provide career training information including programs for veterans and people with disabilities.
 She helps people create resumes, explore career options, and match jobs with their skills.